 - At the same time you can start your egg noodles too.
 They boil fairly quickly and should only take 7-11 minutes to reach perfect tenderness.

 - Combine the sauce, meat, veggies and noodles in a large casserole dish (or two smaller ones!) and cover with cheese.

 - Bake on the center rack at 350 F for about 15-20 minutes or until hot and bubbly.

-- Top with fresh cilantro and all your favorite toppings [pico!!!] and dig in!
+- Top with fresh cilantro and all your favorite toppings (pico!!! sour cream!!!) and dig in!

 Garnish with cilantro and green onion and serve with a dollop of greek yogurt or guacamole…

-so… how was it?
 SO GOOD!
 That giant casserole dish pictured above probably should have lasted Paul and I a week but it was gone in a few days.
 We INHALED it!
-While I’m enjoying the summer sun and shenanigans I’m also a bit excited for cooler temperatures because this is the sort of comfort food I’ll be cooking up on a weekly basis.
+While I’m enjoying the summer sun and shenanigans I’m also a bit excited for cooler temperatures because this is the sort of comfort food I’ll for sure be cooking up this Fiesta Enchilada Pasta Casserole on a weekly basis.
 It’s earned a spot in dinner rotation and as a freezer meal as well.
 Oh yes – it’s super freezer-friendly.
 Cue excited squealing.

 Oh — and the sauce?
-I could drink it.
-Seriously; I pretty much salivate just thinking about it!
-The smell from the kitchen as it simmered left P and I absolutely ravenous and, to my excitement, the taste was just as heavenly as the smell.
+AMAZING!
+The smell from the kitchen as it simmered left Paul and I absolutely ravenous and, to our excitement, the taste was just as heavenly as the smell.
 I’m in love.